mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 There are a few practical things we can do.
 We can start with a smaller base image, like Alpine Linux, instead of a full OS image.
 We can also use multi-stage builds so only the final, necessary files make it into the image instead of all the build tools.
 Beyond that, using a `.dockerignore` file keeps unrelated files out of the build context, and cleaning up unnecessary packages or temporary files during the build helps keep the image as small as possible.

 ---

+## Q29.
+What is a Multi-stage Build and why do we use it?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+A Multi-stage Build is a Docker build technique where we use multiple stages within a single Dockerfile.
+The first stage is used to build the application, while the final stage contains only the files needed to run it.

+We use Multi-stage Builds to create smaller, cleaner, and more secure Docker Images by excluding build tools, source code, and other unnecessary files from the final image.

+---

+### 🔍 Common Follow-up

+**Q: What kind of unnecessary files are removed from the final image?**

+**Answer:**
+For example, in a Java application, the build stage contains the JDK, Maven, and source code to compile the application.
+The final image only needs the JAR file and a JRE to run it.
+Similarly, for a Go application, the compiler is required only during the build, while the final image contains just the compiled binary.

+---